nrobinson2000/blog/sparkbot.md

 # **Photon**

 SparkBot uses the Particle Photon as its brain.
 It runs C++ on its micro operating system, that communicates with Particle's servers to create a low cost, high power device.
 Code can be uploaded to the Photon in several ways.
-Flashed from the [Particle.io web IDE][7], uploaded from either the Particle DEV IDE or the Particle CLI tool, or compiled locally and flashed over USB serial.
+Flashed from the [Particle.io web IDE][7], uploaded from either the Particle DEV IDE or the Particle CLI tool, or compiled locally and flashed over USB with Dfu-util.

 The Photon is Particle's second IoT development board.
 Their first was the Core, a huge Kickstarter success.
 The Photon was developed without any Kickstarter support, and the Electron, their third board, which uses cellular technology, was successfully funded on Kickstarter this year.